 Lease liability is measured at amortised cost using the effective interest method.

 Lease liability is re-measured when there is a change in the lease term, a change in its assessment of whether it will exercise a purchase, extension or termination option or a revised in-substance fixed lease payment, a change in the amounts expected to be payable under a residual value guarantee and a change in future lease payments arising from change in an index or rate.

 When the lease liability is re-measured corresponding adjustment is made to the carrying amount of the right-of-use asset.
 If the carrying amount of the right-of-use asset has been reduced to zero it will be recorded in statement of profit and loss.

-Right-of-use asset is presented as a separate category under "Non-current assets" and lease liabilities are presented under "Financial liabilities" in the balance sheet.
+Right-of-use asset and lease liabilities are presented separately in the balance sheet.